-Few things bring as much comfort as air blowing from your vents on days when temperatures are extreme.
+Few things are as stress-inducing as HVAC airflow issues on days when temperatures are extreme.
 If it’s boiling outside, the feel of cold air on your skin can force a sigh of relief, and if temperatures are freezing, warm air can help you feel safe and secure from the elements.

 But what if the air isn’t flowing?
 What if the air from your vents isn’t the typical welcoming breeze or warm wind you’ve grown accustomed to?
-Sometimes the air in can be restricted by factors further down the line of our HVAC system.
+Sometimes HVAC airflow issues can arise from factors further down the line of our HVAC system.
 For example, faulty devices or clogged filters can also cause lessened airflow.
 The truth is, there are numerous reasons why the air current coming from your HVAC system may be weaker than usual, and to help you better understand some of those reasons, A&R Plumbing, Heating, and Air has compiled a list of possible issues.

-Dirty air filters don’t just cause issues with airflow; however, it also causes problems with air quality.
-A dirty air filter can’t do it’s job, and the air in your home will become stuffy and filled with particles that aren’t being pulled into the filter, which can also lead to issues throughout your HVAC system as those particles move through the ductwork.
+Dirty air filters don’t just cause HVAC airflow issues; they can also cause problems with air quality.
+A dirty air filter can’t do its job, and the air in your home will become stuffy and filled with particles that aren’t being pulled into the filter, which can also lead to issues throughout your HVAC system as those particles move through the ductwork.

 Keeping with the theme of blocked and clogged components, blocked vents can sometimes contribute to air loss.
 When people first move into a home, the air vents may not be the first thing they look for.
 More often than not, the number of electrical outlets is counted in a room before the air vents, leading to poor planning and an interior design that doesn’t accommodate the airflow within the home.
 Frequently, vents are blowing on top of a cabinet or from under a bed.
 You might place a rug over a floor vent and a couch on top of the rug.
 Furniture and decor can be just as much a problem as clogged ducts or air filters.
 Be mindful of your air vents when deciding on your living space’s layout.